nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 day of the month whose exercises you want to view.

 ### `set on` - Setting up a calorie goal
-Set up a calories goal to achieve.
+Set up a calorie goal to achieve.
+The goal are expected to help user accomplish a particular amount of calorie consumption before a **deadline**.

 Format: `set AMOUNT on Date`